 The best part?

 You don’t even need to do any work – it’s all automated!
 Talk about playing with your emotions!

 I’ve lost count of how many push-button system and magical software type scams I’ve come across, but it’s in the hundreds.
 Don’t fall for it!

 What about those terrible success stories?
 First off, it’s so obvious they’re reading!

-Work from home scams like this one have no choice but to head to sites like Fiverr where you can hire someone to say whatever you want because what they’re offering you doesn’t work.
+Work from home scams have no choice but to head to sites like Fiverr where you can hire someone to say whatever you want because what they’re offering you doesn’t work.

 Compare this photo with his Fiverr gig offering his services as a video spokesperson:

 It’s the same guy!
-It’s like this for every single phony testimonial in this sales video.
+It’s like this for every single phoney testimonial in this sales video.
 Yet another reason this is a scam that can not be trusted.